burningwave/tools/README.md

             //Here you indicate the main class of your application
             "my.class.that.contains.a.MainMethod",
             paths,
-            //Here you indicate the destination path where extracted classes and resources will be stored
+            //Here you indicate the destination path where extracted
+            //classes and resources will be stored
             System.getProperty("user.home") + "/Desktop/dependencies",
             true,
-            //Here you indicate the waiting time after the main of your application has been executed.
+            //Here you indicate the waiting time after the main of your
-            //This is useful, for example, for spring boot applications to make it possible, once started,
+            //application has been executed.
+This is useful, for example,
+            //for spring boot applications to make it possible, once started,
             //to run rest methods to continue extracting the dependencies 0L
         );
         result.waitForTaskEnding();
         ManagedLoggersRepository.logInfo(
             DependenciesExtractor.class,
-            "Elapsed time: " + getFormattedDifferenceOfMillis(System.currentTimeMillis(), initialTime)
+            "Elapsed time: " + getFormattedDifferenceOfMillis(
+                System.currentTimeMillis(), initialTime
+            )
         );
     }